Kathleen E. Walsh

-Kathleen "Kate" Elizabeth Walsh has been the president and chief executive officer of Boston Medical Center since 2010 (replacing Elaine Ullian, an adjunct clinical associate professor of health law, policy & management at the Boston University School of Public Health and a member of the boards of the Federal Reserve Bank of Boston.
+Kathleen Elizabeth Walsh is an American health care executive who is the Secretary of Health and Human Services of Massachusetts.
+She was the president and chief executive officer of Boston Medical Center from 2010 to 2023.
 Before that, Walsh was the executive vice president and chief operating officer of Brigham and Women’s Hospital for five years.

-Walsh also served as the chief operating officer for Novartis Institutes for Biomedical Research and at Massachusetts General Hospital in positions including senior vice president of medical services and the MGH Cancer Center.
+Walsh has also worked as adjunct clinical associate professor of health law, policy & management at the Boston University School of Public Health, was the chief operating officer for Novartis Institutes for Biomedical Research, and was the senior vice president of medical services at Massachusetts General Hospital.

 Walsh received her Bachelor of Arts degree (1977) and a master’s degree in public health (1979) from Yale University.
 Walsh is a member of Yale’s board of trustees.